eloone/pingurl/README.md

 It is best used if you need to continuously ping a url in the background and not worry about it until the status code changes.
 For this reason, the settings are done in a `conf` file at once.
 If you need to punctually ping a url, you can do this in a one liner, see <a href="#notes">Notes</a>.

-Also you have got to read the story of this script, you will love it forever: http://machinesaredigging.com/2013/04/28/therapy-by-software/
+Also you have got to read the story of this script, you will love it forever (the script, I mean): http://machinesaredigging.com/2013/04/28/therapy-by-software/

 ## Features